 - Links that were not requested and don’t match their apparent destination when you hover over them

 It also never hurts to confirm the identity of the message’s sender through secondary means.
 You might go check on your boss to make sure that the message came from them, or you might contact the third party that the message claims to be through a number you might have on record.
 As long as your employees are aware that social engineering exists and that they can become the target of attacks, then you can’t go wrong here.

 We want to help you ensure that your team is ready to tackle important security problems in a way that doesn’t put your organization at risk.
-To learn more, reach out to us at 888-428-0599 or schedule a meeting today.
+To learn more, reach out to Twintel at 888-428-0599 or schedule a meeting today.